 - Change in fuel economy - a common symptom is a change in fuel consumption.
-A malfunctioning sensor may also send the long signals resulting in the injection of more or less fuel than required for the given air mass flow rate.
+A malfunctioning sensor may also send long signals resulting in the injection of more or less fuel than required for the given air mass flow rate.
 Injecting less fuel will result in your vehicle consuming less fuel but having a significantly lower power.
 Injection of more fuel than needed, on the other hand, will lead to consuming more fuel than usual without significant change in power (referred to as "running rich").

 - Engine runs too lean - injection of less fuel than needed due to malfunctioning mass airflow sensor results to a low fuel-to-air ratio (referred to as "running lean").
 Running lean is when there is more air than fuel in the combustion chamber, resulting in less power.
 In effect, the driver will feel the need to push the vehicle harder in an attempt to get the usual vehicle power.
 Pressing the vehicle's accelerator harder will only end up in the car consuming more fuel and getting fewer kilometres per litre of fuel than usual.

-- Uneven idling of the engine - it is not uncommon when a vehicle has issues with airflow metre to start idling roughly, especially in the early stages of the problem.
+- Uneven idling of the engine - it is not uncommon when a vehicle that has issues with airflow metre to start idling roughly, especially in the early stages of the problem.
 Any inconsistency in sending of information or slight error in the information submitted to the PCM causes the injection of an incorrect amount of fuel resulting in uneven idling.
 By keenly observing the tachometer on your vehicle’s dashboard, you will see the RPM speed variations.